-Soldier gallery looks at what it's like to serve as a soldier.
-From joining up as a new recruit to coming home, it explores soldiers' experiences through their own words and often surprisingly personal objects.
+Our Soldier gallery examines what it's like to serve as a soldier.
+From joining up as a new recruit to coming home, it look at soldiers' experiences through their own words and often surprisingly personal objects.